 The school dropouts are unable to go back to formal education, there is a lack of alternative learning opportunities like skills development due to the limited availability of Vocational Training centers (VTC).
 This action will provide opportunities to the youth through the provision of marketable skills and entrepreneurship training to increase productivity, employability, and engagement in sustainable livelihoods for self-reliance.
 There is a high level of dependence among youth.
 This mindset is one of the main obstacles preventing economic growth in Lomé.
 To address this, we plan to provide our learners with basic entrepreneurial lessons, life skills coaching and lessons on peaceful co-existence using the diverse experience of the Comboni Missionaries.
 This thinking and strategy are in line with the Skilling-Togo-Strategy whose main purpose is to create employable skills relevant to the labour market and with the Sustainable Development Goals (SDG), which focus on vocational development to address unemployment.

 The planned engagement into training in the Kpalimé area is conceived as a pilot multi-stakeholder initiative in the context of the SDGs to facilitate a people-centred community empowerment response for the youth.
 The goal is that vulnerable youths – particularly those for whom life may have lost meaning as a result of violence, loss of loved ones-assets-community, forced displacement, Gender Based Violent (GBV) and sacrificed ambitions – should have regained their innate sense of self-esteem and acquire skills and abilities to self-actualize.
 The imperative of promoting community empowerment as a vehicle for building the social and economic self-reliance of youths in Togo is in line with the SDGs.
 Youths in Togo lack spaces and structures to create a sense of community and recreate meaning following the expectation of better life opportunities that brought them into the town.
-The Comboni Missionaries Centre project (2HG) is introduced on the assumption that community empowerment is necessary for building resilience and self-reliance through a process of enabling communities to increase control over their lives, providing the means by which community members influence the social and economic aspects of their lives positively and enabling individuals acquire a sense of worthiness through working with others for a collective cause.
+The Comboni Missionaries Centre project (2HG) is introduced on the assumption that community empowerment is necessary for building resilience and self-reliance through a process of enabling communities to increase control over their lives, providing the means by which community members influence the social and economic aspects of their lives positively and enabling individuals acquire a sense of worthiness through working with others for a collective cause. - Description of Action

 This calls for the need to promote resilience among the vulnerable youth community as an approach to ensure sustainable solutions for greater self-reliance and economic integration.
 To achieve this, Comboni Mission will provide instant training, for 175 youths in a range of trades including bakery, confectionery, catering, tie and die, and tree planting.
 Additionally, 140 beneficiaries will be selected for work-based training in hairdressing, tailoring, shoes making plumbing, metal fabrication maintenance and phone repair, computer repair, Solar installation, and maintenance.
 In total 315 beneficiaries (70% female, 30% male youth, ensuring mix in our selection).
 The training will be delivered in SIX (6) cohorts over a period of 14 months.
 Parallel to the vocational training all students will visit courses in FLES (Financial Literacy Entrepreneurial Skill) to improve their entrepreneurial skills and help them to set up a microenterprise after the training.
 The Trainers at Comboni were trained to provide the FLES training integrated into their vocational curriculum.